 As a Police Communications Officer, you will be required to perform the following duties:

-- Obtain as much relevant and specific information about the call as possible in order to determine the correct response required.
+- Obtain relevant and specific information in relation to the call as soon as possible, in order to determine the correct response required;

-- Keep the caller calm so that they can provide you with all the important facts about the incident.
+- Keep the caller calm so that they can provide you with all of the important facts about the incident;

-- Deploy the relevant resources to the location of the incident and deploy back-up resources when required.
+- Deploy relevant resources to the location of the incident, and deploy back-up resources if required;

-- Liaise with police officers who are ‘on the ground’ and provide support and additional information when required.
+- Liaise with police officers who are ‘on the ground’, and provide support and additional information when necessary.

-Of course, the above duties are only a small part of the Communications Officers duties.
-However, they do offer an excellent overview of what candidates can expect from the role.
-Furthermore, because the 999 call handling service operates 24-hours a day, 365 days per year, operatives are required to work irregular shift patterns to maintain the operation of this important public service.
+Of course, the above duties is not an exhaustive list.
+These are only some of the key duties of the role of a Communications Officer.
+However, the duties mentioned do offer an excellent overview of what candidates can expect from this role.
+Furthermore, because the 999 call handling service operates 24-hours a day; 365 days per year, operatives are required to work irregular shift patterns to maintain the operation of this important public service.

 Qualities required to become a Police Communications Officer